Annie M.G. Schmidt: Radio and television

 In 1952, Schmidt began writing a radio show, De Familie Doorsnee, which ran until 1958.
 In 1957 she began writing Pension Hommeles, a musical comedy on VARA television.

 Ja Zuster, Nee Zuster or Yes Nurse!
 No Nurse!

 In the 1960s, Schmidt wrote one of the most popular Dutch television series of all time, Ja zuster, nee zuster (English: Yes Nurse!
-No Nurse!), later the inspiration for the 2002 film of the same name.
+No Nurse!) with songs by Harry Bannink, later the inspiration for the 2002 film of the same name.

 According to Rieks Swarte, who adapted Annie M.G.'s 1962 comic strip Tante Patent to a play (with music by Fay Lovski) in 2007, the story of Tante Patent was the breeding ground for Ja Zuster, Nee Zuster.